 Sofia is terrible and wonderful, unhealthy and inspiring, loud and romantic, ugly and a great sight.
 It is the place to be, to those who have to, the place to leave as soon as possible, to some, and it is home to many.

 This city, which was called Serdika thousands of years ago, is turning hipper every minute.
 Far more hipsters roam the streets today, compared to fifteen years ago.
-Back then, the hardly existing, tiny middle class had to deal with existential questions such as “How in the hell will I pay my next rent?”.
+Back then the hardly existing, tiny middle class had to deal with existential questions such as “How in the hell will I pay my next rent?”.
+It is hard to turn hip in that kind of situation.

 Mayor Yordanka Fandakova and her people at Sofia Municipality are pushing for progress.
-They are using funds provided by the European Union, and they need to.
-Because of the lack of a traffic policy for several decades, things need to be changed, repaired and built, such as the third metro line, which will supposedly be up and running in October of 2019.
+They are using funds provided by the European Union and they need to.
+Because of the lack of a traffic policy for several decades things need to be changed, repaired and built, such as the third metro line, which will supposedly be up and running towards the end of 2019.

 Any measures that might help improve Sofia’s air quality need to be implemented urgently.
 In most other European cities, the alarm bells ring when the particulate matter concentration in the air reaches 40 to 50μm, which is already an unhealthy level.
 In Sofia, levels between 150 and 1,300μm (not a typo) are frequently being measured in winter.
 This means that Sofia’s breathing air literally kills.